hanscappelle/optitrip-ev-android/README.md

 * update navigation icons
 * have input masks and input validation
 * remove obfuscation from release app
+* calculate on resume if possible, maybe completely remove calculate button and just update on changes?

 ## Version History